-The overland route is expected to traverse areas containing rare plant species.
+The overland route is expected to traverse areas containing state rare plant species.
 These areas will be avoided to the extent possible.
-Where avoidance of rare plants has not been feasible, a Rare Plant Protection Plan outlining the mitigation of impacts to these resources is being developed in consultation with the VT ANR pertaining primarily to construction and post-construction monitoring.
-Additional operation phase vegetation management practices are described as follows.
+Where avoidance of rare plants is not feasible, a plan outlining the mitigation of impacts to each species and population has been developed in consultation with ANR pertaining primarily to construction and post-construction monitoring.
+These protocols are included in Section 5.1 of the Report of Survey Results and Plan for Impact Avoidance and Minimization: Rare, Threatened, and Endangered Species, Necessary Wildlife Habitat, and Natural Communities (VHB, 2015) and are summarized briefly below.